{{ root_page.title }}

 - speaking up for families nationally / campaigning

-Contact offer Information Advice and Support to families with Children that have SEND.
-They provide support on a wide range of topics such as Education, Health & Social Care.
+Contact offer information, advice and support to families with children that have SEND.
+They provide support on a wide range of topics such as education, health & social care.
 They also offer financial advice and provide opportunities to allow you to speak with other parents.

 The Children’s Sleep Charity

 This charity provides parents, professionals with information and support on sleep issues.
-You can contact them on:

 Down’s Syndrome Association

-For further information please contact them on:
+For more information you can contact them via:

 Dyspraxia Foundation

-The Dyspraxia Foundation offers Information Advice and Support to discuss problems and issues you may encounter with Dsypraxia; offering help and advice to people with dyspraxia, parents, carers, and families about or on the subject of dyspraxia.
+The Dyspraxia Foundation offers information, advice and support to discuss problems and issues you may encounter with dsypraxia; offering help and advice to people with dyspraxia, parents, carers, and families about or on the subject of dyspraxia.

 Family Fund

-Family Fund is a nationwide charity who helps families across the UK who are raising disabled or seriously ill child/ren or young person aged 17 or under.
+Family Fund is a nationwide charity that helps families across the UK who are raising disabled or seriously ill child/ren or young person aged 17 or under.
 Grants can be applied for a range of different things such as washing machines, furniture, sensory toys and clothing.
 You can find additional information on their website such as the eligibility criteria.

 Family Lives

 Family Lives aims to transform the lives of families by supporting parents at building happier relationships.
 The aim is for happier families and a stronger society.
-They offer support on a wide range of topics such as Bullying, Teenagers, Early Years and Family life.
+They offer support on a wide range of topics such as bullying, teenagers, early years and family life.

 Gingerbread